feedhenry/snapscreen/docs/getting-started-with-openshift.md

 Additionally, to run your docker image in the background as a service/ daemon, simply run the previous command with `-d --name <image-name>`, thus `docker run -d --name <image-name> -p 49160:8000 <your-username>/<your-app-name>`

+* As a sanity check to check that your app is accessible from the port you specified, a simple curl is useful, ie `curl http://localhost:49160`in the above example

+* As your use of containerisation increases, you may find it useful to house the `docker run` settings and commands within a dedicated shell script for running that container

 ### Checking your docker images ###

 You can check the status of docker images quite easily with the `docker ps` command.
 When run without any arguments `docker ps` will return a list of all running docker containers.
 To see all docker containers, running or stopped, simply use `docker ps -a`.

+* Tip: the name of the container returned by `docker ps` is a hash, and subsequent docker commands that accept that hash, a shortened version of that hash can be used.
+For example, '449c92c9683c' can simply be referred to as '449'

 ### Checking your container logs ###